junxit/us-congress-bills-117/bill.md

   - **(3)** by redesignating subsection (g) as subsection (j); and
   - **(4)** by inserting after subsection (f) the following:
     > - **(g)** *Data analysis*
-    >   - **(1)** *In general* An air carrier conducting operations under part 121 of title 14, Code of Federal Regulations, shall provide to the appropriate office of the Administration, not later than every year, a report containing the information described in paragraph (2) with respect to heavy maintenance work on aircraft (including on-wing aircraft engines) performed in the preceding year.
+    >   - **(1)** *In general* An air carrier conducting operations under part 121 of title 14, Code of Federal Regulations, shall, if applicable, provide to the appropriate office of the Administration, not less than once every year, a report containing the information described in paragraph (2) with respect to heavy maintenance work on aircraft (including on-wing aircraft engines) performed in the preceding year.
     >   - **(2)** *Information required* A report under paragraph (1) shall contain the following information:
     >     - **(A)** The location where any heavy maintenance work on aircraft (including on-wing aircraft engines) was performed outside the United States.
     >     - **(B)** A description of the work performed at each such location.
     >     - **(C)** The date of completion of the work performed at each such location.
     >     - **(D)** A list of all failures, malfunctions, or defects affecting the safe operation of such aircraft identified by the air carrier within 30 days after the date on which an aircraft is returned to service, organized by reference to aircraft registration number, that—
-    >       - **(i)** requires corrective action after the aircraft is approved to return to service; and
+    >       - **(i)** requires corrective action after the aircraft is approved for return to service; and
     >       - **(ii)** results from the work performed on such aircraft.
-    >     - **(E)** The certificate number of the person approving such aircraft or aircraft engine, for return to service following completion of the work performed at each such location.
+    >     - **(E)** The certificate number of the person approving such aircraft or on-wing aircraft engine, for return to service following completion of the work performed at each such location.
     >   - **(3)** *Analysis* The Administrator of the Federal Aviation Administration shall—
     >     - **(A)** analyze information made available under paragraph (1) of this subsection and sections 121.703, 121.705, 121.707, and 145.221 of title 14, Code of Federal Regulations, or any successor provisions, to detect safety issues associated with heavy maintenance work on aircraft (including on-wing aircraft engines) performed outside the United States; and
     >     - **(B)** require appropriate actions in response.
     >   - **(4)** *Confidentiality* Information made available under paragraph (1) shall be subject to the same protections given to voluntarily-provided safety or security related information under section 40123.
-    > - **(h)** *Applications and requests for renewal*
+    > - **(h)** *Applications and prohibition*
-    >   - **(1)** *In general* The Administrator may not approve any new application under part 145 of title 14, Code of Federal Regulations, from a person located or headquartered in a country that the Administration, through the International Aviation Safety Assessment program, has classified as Category 2.
+    >   - **(1)** *In general* The Administrator may not approve any new application under part 145 of title 14, Code of Federal Regulations, from a person located or headquartered in a country that the Administrator, through the International Aviation Safety Assessment program, has classified as Category 2.
+    >   - **(2)** *Exception* Paragraph (1) shall not apply to an application for the renewal of a certificate issued under part 145 of title 14, Code of Federal Regulations.
-    >   - **(2)** *Maintenance implementation procedures agreement* The Administrator may elect not to enter into a new maintenance implementation procedures agreement with a country classified as Category 2, for as long as that country remains classified as Category 2, if the Administrator determines that doing so is necessary to comply with the requirements of this subsection.
+    >   - **(3)** *Maintenance implementation procedures agreement* The Administrator may elect not to enter into a new maintenance implementation procedures agreement with a country classified as Category 2, for as long as that country remains classified as Category 2.
-    >   - **(3)** *Continued heavy maintenance work* No air carrier conducting operations under part 121 of title 14, Code of Federal Regulations, may enter into a new contract for heavy maintenance work with a person located or headquartered in a country that the Administration, through the International Aviation Safety Assessment program, has classified as Category 2, for as long as such country remains classified as Category 2.
+    >   - **(4)** *Prohibition on continued heavy maintenance work* No air carrier conducting operations under part 121 of title 14, Code of Federal Regulations, may enter into a new contract for heavy maintenance work with a person located or headquartered in a country that the Administrator, through the International Aviation Safety Assessment program, has classified as Category 2, for as long as such country remains classified as Category 2.
     > - **(i)** *Minimum qualifications for mechanics and others working on U.S. registered aircraft*
     >   - **(1)** *In general* Not later than 1 year after the date of enactment of this subsection, the Administrator shall require that, at each covered repair station—
     >     - **(A)** all supervisory personnel are appropriately certificated as a mechanic or repairman under part 65 of title 14, Code of Federal Regulations, or under an equivalent certification or licensing regime, as determined by the Administrator; and
     >     - **(B)** all personnel authorized to approve an article for return to service are appropriately certificated as a mechanic or repairman under part 65 of such title, or under an equivalent certification or licensing regime, as determined by the Administrator.
-    >   - **(2)** *Available for consultation* Not later than 1 year after the date of enactment of this subsection, the Administrator shall require any individual who is responsible for authorization of return of an article to service or who is directly in charge of aircraft (including on-wing aircraft engine) maintenance performed on aircraft operated under part 121 of title 14, Code of Federal Regulations, be available for consultation while work is being performed.
+    >   - **(2)** *Available for consultation* Not later than 1 year after the date of enactment of this subsection, the Administrator shall require any individual who is responsible for approving an article for return to service or who is directly in charge of aircraft (including on-wing aircraft engine) maintenance performed on aircraft operated under part 121 of title 14, Code of Federal Regulations, be available for consultation while work is being performed at a covered repair station.

 - **(b)** *Definition of covered repair station*
   - **(1)** *In general* Section 44733(j) of title 49, United States Code (as redesignated by this section), is amended—
     - **(A)** by redesignating paragraphs (1) through (3) as paragraphs (2) through (4), respectively; and
     - **(B)** by inserting before paragraph (2), as so redesignated, the following:
-      > - **(1)** *Covered repair station* The term “covered repair station” means a facility that—
+      > - **(1)** *Covered repair station* The term covered repair station means a facility that—
       >   - **(A)** is located outside the United States;
       >   - **(B)** is certificated under part 145 of title 14, Code of Federal Regulations; and
       >   - **(C)** performs heavy maintenance work on aircraft (including on-wing aircraft engines) operated under part 121 of title 14, Code of Federal Regulations.